Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Appendix

 We also observe that the FPR reduces as we use more images for detection.
 The reason is similar to the above.
 Specifically, a benign image will be mis-detected only if its salient features cause the same prediction labels on all the hold-out images after feature transplantation, which is increasingly difficult as the number of hold-out images increase.

 Based on the above, different number of hold-out images can be used based on different objectives, e.g., one can use more images for detection in order to minimize FP.
-We use 2 images for detection in our evaluation to balance detection performance and FP.
+We use 2 images for detection in our main evaluation.